Shpota/github-activity-generator/.github/README.md

 per day).
 Once the commits are generated it links the created repository with the remote repository and pushes the changes.

-## Going incognito
-No one wants anybody to know that they are cheating.
-That is why the best option is making the generated repository private.
+## Making contributions private
+Note: This script doesn't encourage you to cheat.
+Cheating is bad.
+But if anybody is judging your professional skills by the graph at your GitHub profile (which caries no value) they deserve to see a reach graph.

+For that matter, you might want to make the generated repository private.
 It is free on GitHub.
-You only need to set up your account
-[to show private contributions](https://help.github.com/en/articles/publicizing-or-hiding-your-private-contributions-on-your-profile).
+Now, you only need to set up your account [to show private contributions](https://help.github.com/en/articles/publicizing-or-hiding-your-private-contributions-on-your-profile).
-This way GitHub users will see that you made some changes, but they won't be able to see what exactly was changed.
+This way GitHub users will see that you contributed something, but they won't be able to see what exactly.

 ## Customizations
 You can customize how often to commit and how many commits a day to make, etc.